Temple Harakhte

 This groundbreaking work is a detailed course in the cosmology, religious iconography, and esoteric philosophy of ancient Egypt – allowing the reader to intimately understand the pharaonic wisdom.

-* A Sacred Astronomy
+* A Sacred Astronomy * The Divine House

-* The House of Life
+* The House of Life * The House of the Dead

-* The Masters of the Temple
+* The Masters of the Temple * Initiation

 The Spiritual Practice Restored